-The Licensed Beverage Dealers of South Dakota (LBDSD), formerly the South Dakota Retail Liquor Dealers Association, is a non-profit trade association governed by an executive board and district board of directors.
+The South Dakota Licensed Beverage Dealers and Gaming Association(SD-LBDGA), formerly the Licensed Beverage Dealers of South Dakota (LBDSD), is a non-profit trade association governed by an executive board and district board of directors.
 Our primary function is serving and protecting YOU, the retail liquor licensee.

 Latest News and Announcements

 The 2020 United States presidential election is scheduled for Tuesday, November 3, 2020.
 It will be the 59th quadrennial presidential election.
 Voters will select presidential electors who in turn will vote on December 14, 2020, to either elect a new president and vice president or reelect the incumbents Donald Trump and Mike Pence respectively.
 The series of presidential primary elections and caucuses were held from February to August 2020.
 This nominating process is an indirect election, where voters cast ballots selecting a slate of delegates to a political party's nominating convention, who then, in turn, elect their party's nominees for president and vice president.

 We are now only 45 days away from the Presidential election.
 Absentee voting for the General election begins TODAY, Sept.
 18th, 2020 in South Dakota where they will start mailing out absentee ballots to registered voters.
 PLEASE NOTE: the Voter Registration deadline is October 19, 2020.